nakuldropchain/blockchain-glossary/README.md

 # blockchain-glossary
-A beginner-friendly glossary of blockchain and Web3 term.
+A beginner-friendly glossary of blockchain and Web3 term
-.